toolstack/sully/readme.txt

 == Description ==

-With WordPress 3.7, updates happen automatically for you, however there is only e-mail notifications sent.
+With WordPress 3.7, updates happen automatically for you, however there is only an e-mail notifications sent.
 WordPress has a robust administration interface so SULly records all system updates (either automatic or manually done through the admin interface) in to a table and presents the last 10 updates to you in a dashboard widget.

 Also note that this plugin can only display logs for items installed after SULly itself is installed.